suculent/thinx-device-api/README.md

 Experimental Docker installation can be found at [Docker Hub](https://hub.docker.com/r/suculent/thinx-docker/).

 First of all, set a valid FQDN for your new THiNX instance on your DNS server.
-Use this FQDN to parametrize the Docker image:
+Use this FQDN to parametrise the Docker image:

     docker pull suculent/thinx-docker